 Cicely was born and raised in Bedford, England, but has spent the last four years living in the United States.
 After completing her undergraduate studies in Middle Eastern Studies at the University of Leeds, Cicely moved to Cincinnati, Ohio, where she studied for a Master of Education in School Counseling.
 Most recently living in Asheville, North Carolina, Cicely has been working in psychiatric residential treatment facilities with children who have experienced various forms of trauma and a variety of mental health challenges.
 Cicely’s interests include practicing yoga, watching live music, fitness, hiking, travel, and vegan baking.
 Cicely is very excited about the forthcoming year and looks forward to experiencing a new culture and traveling around a new part of the world!

 Seth grew up on the central coast of California and graduated from Emory University.
 After college, he joined an Atlanta mayoral campaign doing communications and policy work.
 When the election didn’t go as planned, he stayed in Atlanta politics as an aide for the Atlanta City Council.
 Seth spent a semester of his junior year in Rwanda studying post genocide restoration and peace-building.
 It was the people - his host family, the school staff, and friends - that have had him working to find his way back to Rwanda since he left.
 Outside of work and school, Seth fits the California stereotype, spending his time surfing, mountain biking, and running.
-He also loves to read both fiction and nonfiction, and when he is feeling a bit lazier, he listens to music and an endless queue of podcasts.
+He also loves to read and write about about electoral politics — you can find his work here.